 Chapter 7—Putting It All Together: Market Analysis

 State insurance departments already have at their disposal the information needed to develop some key baseline indicators of market conduct concerns.
-This section of the handbook will provide a step-by-step outline for establishing a market analysis program, identifying companies for analysis, how to perform baseline analysis and guidelines for conducting basic market analysis in three core areas: consumer complaint data, State Page data and market share data, as well as a section regarding coordination with the Market Actions (D) Working Group.
+This section of the handbook presents a framework for market analysis and provides a step-by-step outline for establishing a market analysis program.
+This chapter provides directions on identifying companies for analysis, performing baseline analysis, and analyzing and interpreting consumer complaint data, State Page data. and market share data.

-Excerpts from the NAIC Framework for Market Analysis document, which provides an overview of the basic principles and structure of market analysis, have been reproduced in Section A. The Framework for Market Analysis document was adopted by the Market Analysis Priorities (D) Working Group at the NAIC 2006 Winter National Meeting.

 A. Framework for Market Analysis